-Before any data is shared, it should be confirmed that all end user license terms and conditions in relation to the sharing of any third-party data used within the project is respected (such terms and conditions should have been recorded within the project’s Data Management Plan (DMP)).
+Before any data is shared, it should be confirmed that all end user license terms and conditions in relation to the sharing of any third-party data used within the project is respected (such terms and conditions should have been recorded within the project’s DMP).

 It should also be noted that any data containing information believed to be exempt under the Freedom of Information Act 2000 may be withheld i.e. un-anonymised personal data; data and further-derived research intended for future publication; data with commercial interests.